protocollabs/maparo-std/doc/control-protocol.md

   # the RePlied sequence number from the sender
   "seq-rp" : <uint64_t>

-  # the RePlied sequence number from the sender - if available.
-If not
-  # nothing MUST be replied.
-  "ts-rp" : "<TS>"

-  # the timestamp in standard maparo format (also UTC).
-The
-  # timestamp can be used to check (simplified) the time delta between
-  # client and server.
-The client can warn the user if the times are not
-  # synchronized or use the method to synchronize the time with the client
-  # e.g. saving the calculated offset (neglect rtt and processing delays).
-  # The first check if the replied timestamp is between the client info-request
-  # sending timestamp and the client info-reply receive timestamp.
-  "ts" : "<TS>"

   # list of supported modules, the entries must point to empty dictionaries
   # for now.
 Later the empty dictionaries can be filled if additional